MatthewDolder/BTS_Airline_Stats/README.md

 Looking at flight delay data provided by Bureau of Transportaion Statistics from 2003 and 2021, I want to show which airports have the most security delays and within those airports, which airlines are most affected each year.
 I chose a map to show the top (5-20) airports and bubbles to show the airlines and year.
+My finding is that the following 5 airports have the most security delays:
+- LAX
+- PHX
+- DFW
+- ATL
+- ORD

+Withinin these cities, the airlines most affected vary over the years.
+DFW is an exception as American Airlines is consistantly the most affected since 2003.

 ## Design: